European Philosophy – Hegel

 The popular contemporary theorist Zizek published a massive work on Hegel entitled Less Than Nothing, in which he wrote that all of philosophy before the Critique of Pure Reason was a mere precursor to Kant, and that the fifty years between the publication of the Critique of Pure Reason in 1781 and the death of Hegel in 1831 was the critical time of philosophical development in Europe.

-It was the time that the “gang of four”, Kant, Fichte, Schelling and Hegel, changed Continental philosophy forever.
+It was the time that Kant, Fichte, Schelling and Hegel, whom Zizek the gang of four, changed Continental philosophy forever.
 Fichte and Schelling are often presented as a bridge between the thinking of Kant and Hegel.
 This week, we will briefly examine the central ideas of Fichte and Schelling, then look at the central ideas of Hegel’s Phenomenology and Logic.
 Last time I mentioned that, following Kant, Phenomenologists are concerned with the systematic ways we experience things, the way that they appear for us as phenomena and provide the structure and arrangement of our shared reality.

 As mentioned the first week, British and American Analytic philosophy broke from the Continental German and French tradition after Kant, charging Hegel and others with obscurity and needless complexity.
 The Continental tradition certainly follows Kant in being difficult to understand and long-winded, though deep and meaningful for those who take the time to understand.